2020–21 Iraqi Premier League: Awards

-Number of teams by region

 Match ball

 On 23 October 2020, Umbro announced their official partnership with Iraq Football Association to manufacture the official match ball for the Iraqi Premier League.
 The official match ball is named Neo Toba.
 The design was conceived in such a way as to reflect the colours of the Iraqi flag and the patterns represent symbols of ancient Mesopotamian civilization.
 The term Toba is taken from the Iraqi dialect (طوبة) which means "ball" in common parlance.